 RESEARCH ACTION 11

 Assess the importance of the different sources of primary and secondary microplastics.
-Evaluate products and processes that include both primary and secondary microplastics, such as fibres from clothing
+Evaluate products and processes that include both primary and secondary microplastics, such as fibres from clothing.

 Note: Pending outcome of inclusion of nano and fibres.